karenpayneoregon/working-with-interfaces-2/readme.md

 ### INotifyPropertyChanged Interface

+The interface is used to communicate to view that some properties in view model have changed.

-TODO - INotifyPropertyChangedExample
+- See project INotifyPropertyChangedExample
+  - SqlOperationsEntityFrameworkCore.Projections.`Products` implement this interface

 ### IEquatable&lt;T>

-TODO - IEquatableExample
+- See project IEquatableExample which implements this interface for equality between two instances of a Person class, on string properties case insensitive.

 **Results**